Harnessing sunshine for planetary health starts with a pulse

 Closed-loop food systems for healthier eating

-Personal and planetary health go hand in hand and sustainable eating is on everyone's minds.
+Personal and planetary health go hand-in-hand and sustainable eating is on everyone's minds.

-Living within our means doesn't have to mean losing flavour or paying for expensive ingredients,instead it needs us to bridge gaps in our food systems to connect consumers with producers and close the loop...
+Living within our means doesn't have to mean losing flavour or paying for expensive ingredients, instead it needs us to bridge gaps in our food systems to connect consumers with producers and close the loop...

 About the project

-Our closed-loop thinking starts with us, consumers, as active participants in our food system.
-Capulet and future new varieties will be fast-cooking, so more convenient to prepare at home from dry seeds instead of from tins.
+Closed-loop thinking starts with us, consumers, as active participants in our food system.
+Capulet and Godiva are faster-cooking, so more convenient to prepare at home from dry seeds instead of from tins.
 What's most exciting?
 These beans will combine well with a range of traditional British-grown vegetables like alliums (leeks, onions, garlic) and root vegetables (parsnips, carrots, beetroot); and with protected crops like tomatoes and chilies.
-And for omnivores, what's better than combining British grown haricot beans with British produced cheese, sausage or egg?

 What's in a name?